sagakom/systatic/README.md

 # Systatic
 > Static Site Generator built on components from the Laravel framework

+**Systatic is no longer in active development.
+Only bug fixes and security fixes will be released from now on.**

 * Collections - You can fetch your data from Markdown files or you can get them from remote locations (like a headless CMS).
 * Serverless (quite literally) - Put your site in Git, create a site on Netlify and you're done, essentially.
 * No Frontend Stack - We don't predefine your front-end, we leave that up to you.
 You'll only going to rip it out anyway.